Introduction

 3. Inherent Pronoun Integration: A Key Feature of Arabic Sentence Structure

-When the object assumes the form of a pronoun, it conventionally comes before the subject in the sentence structure following the verb.
+When the object is a pronoun, it usually comes before the subject in the sentence structure after the verb.

 لَّا يَتَكَلَّمُونَ إِلَّا مَنْ أَذِنَ لَهُ الرَّحْمَـٰنُ وَقَالَ صَوَابًا